bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

     * **Revert VM to snapshot** - Allows returning the virtual machine to the state captured in the snapshot.
 It is useful if you implemented any changes to the VM and they went wrong.
 You can easily restore the VM to its previous state using this action.
 Select "Revert VM to snapshot" by clicking |revert icon| and confirm your action in the dialog window.
 The VM will be reverted.

         .. note:: The machine cannot be reverted to the snapshot state if the current Service Offering of the VM differs from that used at the moment the snapshot was taken.
+Besides, the action is not available for stopped machines.

     * **Delete** - Allows deleting a snapshot from the system.